Ideal Weight Calculator

 How is ideal weight calculated?

-Does ideal weight account for muscle or frame?
+Do ideal weight formulas account for muscle mass or body frame?

 Related calculators